 You can access a medical abortion through your doctor or any number of women’s health and sexual health clinics.

-As is the case with myself, your GP must be certified to offer medical advice and prescribe the required medications.
+As with myself, your GP must be certified to offer medical advice and prescribe the required medications.

 Even if you’re unsure, I suggest getting in touch to discuss your options.
 You’ll be treated just like any other patient in a relaxed, non-judgemental environment.